 Inflationary policy by the FOMC suppresses nominal interest rates by increasing the supply of loanable funds, but without a genuine expansion of savings to fund investment.
 Investment can only come out of savings since producers must be able to consume in order to sustain the process of production.
 Deploying printing-press money (i.e. unearned income) transfers money away from producers and the process of production to consumers.
 Inflationary stimulus disconnects consumption from production, turning Say’s law upside down.
 Thus inflation not only drives capital overseas, but begets capital consumption.
 Inflation is injurious to the process of production.

 Interest rates are more than the cost of money.
 The essence of a credit transaction is the exchange of present wealth for future wealth.
 Interest rates are the discount rate of future goods against present goods.
 That present goods are more valuable than are future goods is why machinery doesn’t get bid up to what it will net.
+It doesn’t make economic sense to spend $2,000 on a vending machine that will net $2,000 over its lifespan throughout several years.
+The market’s discounting of machinery and equipment based upon future returns is called originary interest.

 Increasing the money supply tricks the loan market into consummating unjustifiable loans to non-credit worthy projects.
 That’s why malinvestment occurs and projects are halted midstream with the revelation of malinvestment.
 By allowing debtors to pay back creditors with devalued dollars, real interest rates are suppressed.
 There’s no right way for the loan market to extend credit at negative real rates, which is a negative ROR in real terms.
 That’s a calculus for the loan market to go bust as it did in 2008.
 See: http://www.federalreserve.gov/releases/h3/hist/h3hist1.htm [now the information must be downloaded].
 Check out the early months of 2008.
 That’s not psychological and that’s not a matter of consumer confidence.